Dracula (2025 French film): Production

 In February 2024, it was announced that an adaptation of the 1897 novel Dracula by Bram Stoker was in development, with Luc Besson directing and writing the screenplay.
 Caleb Landry Jones and Christoph Waltz joined the cast in lead roles.

 Besson said his fascination with the project was not sparked by the story of Dracula, but by actor Jones, with whom he worked in his 2023 film Dogman.
 Wanting to work with him again, Besson began thinking of other roles that would be suitable for him, and settled on Dracula.
 "It's a totally romantic approach," Besson says of his adaptation.
 "There's a romantic side in Bram Stoker's book that hasn't been explored that much.
 It's a love story about a man who waits for 400 years for the reincarnation of his wife.
 That's the true heart of the story, waiting an eternity for the return of love".
+In fact, the love and reincarnation story is absent from Stoker’s novel, where Dracula targets Mina in order to punish the men who opposed him.

 In another interview Besson claimed that: "When you take the original novel, it's a real love story.
 But because at the time [of the novel's release] there wasn't cinema and special effects and all that, people were more pulled in by the fantasy and sanguine aspects [of Dracula].
 So he [Dracula] became a horror movie myth when actually, if we dig into the original novel, it's a big love story.
 So I wanted to go back to this man who loses his wife and who sadly is eternal because God stops him from dying, and he looks for his wife for 400 years."

 Luc Besson also admitted: "I'm not a fan of horror films, nor of Dracula".
 He also stated that he wanted to make a tragic-romantic love story rather than a horror film, even though he kept some horror aspects.
 What interested him most was to tell the story of Dracula as that of a man who tries for 400 years to find the love of his life.

 Visual style

-In terms of the film’s visual aesthetics, Luc Besson and cinematographer Colin Wandersman decided as early as pre-production to draw inspiration from Flemish painting and the pictorial technique of chiaroscuro.
+In terms of the film's visual aesthetics, Besson and cinematographer Colin Wandersman decided as early as pre-production to draw inspiration from Flemish painting and the pictorial technique of chiaroscuro.